The Trainers Hub: A Q&A with Its Creator, Network Director Bronwyn Keefe

 How did you go about developing this new curriculum to support the Trainers Hub?

-BK: We created an Alumni Training Board — with all BUSSW alumni social workers and instructors — to develop and pilot a three-course certificate program.
-The first course, Preparing for Success, gets people ready to lead a training and assess an organization’s needs.
+BK: We created an Alumni Training Board — with all BUSSW alumni social workers and instructors — to develop and pilot the certificate program.
+The first section, Preparing for Success, gets people ready to lead a training and assess an organization’s needs.
 The second, Curriculum Design and Implementation, is about setting goals and objectives for the competencies they’re trying to teach.
 The third, Assessment and Evaluation, is about building a feedback loop so they can determine if the training was successful.
-With these courses, we’re asking prospective BUSSW trainers to develop a portfolio and think about how to set themselves up for successful training.
+With a focus on these best practices, we’re asking prospective BUSSW trainers to think about how to set themselves up for a successful training.

 How will these trainers benefit from becoming certified members of the Trainers Hub?

 Some people may say, “I already have all this training experience.”
 My feeling is that when it comes to lifelong learning, there’s always a little bit more we can build upon.
-The three-course certificate, which provides 10 continuing education credits, will help them become a more multifaceted professional in the end.
+The free, three-hour certificate, which provides three continuing education credits, will help them become a more multifaceted professional in the end.
 The true impact will be in creating a strong workforce that can improve the lives of the people we work with and create partnerships with community-based agencies to further their goals.
-This is the ultimate benefit and goal for the Trainers Hub.
+This is the ultimate benefit and goal for the Network Trainers Hub.

 BU’s Digital Education Incubator (DL&I) provided funding for this lifelong learning initiative.